-This PSE summer school addresses recent debates at the frontier of the field: globalization, the distributive effects of trade, the role of large firms in the global economy, advances in methods to analyze firm level export data and finally the revival of trade policies.
+This PSE summer school addresses recent debates at the frontier of the field: the role of large firms and global value chains in the world economy, advances in methods to analyze firm level export data, the distributive effects of trade, and finally the revival of trade policies

-- Large firms in the global economy (Mathieu Parenti, ULB and CEPR) ‐ 8 h
+- Global leakages and global cooperation (Mathieu Parenti, ULB and CEPR) ‐ 8 h

 - Impact of trade liberalization: Measurement issues (Sandra Poncet, PSE) – 3h

 - Trade and Income Distribution (Ariell Reshef, PSE and CEPII) ‐ 6 h

 Workshop: present your paper